Jxzh2020/sysY/Readme.md

 ```

-A glimpse of the IR structure is defined in `BaseAST::Dump()` function, where custom ir is printed.
+A glimpse of the IR structure is defined in `BaseAST::astJson()` function, where custom ir is printed.
 To generate a `llvm ir` in=memory form, use `BaseAST::codegen()`.

 Current Supported Grammar in ENBF: